Mikelabu/Website/README.md

 My Website

-The Interacrive website called Eyecandy Cinema is a Practical assement for Clientside Developemnt.
+The Interacrive website called Eyecandy Cinema is a Practical assement for Clientside Web Developemnt.

-At this stage only the home page is Live.
+At this stage only the homepage is Live.
 Other pages will follow when I have time between assessments.